rsksmart/devportal-1.0/rif/relay/operator-manual.md

  Then call the method `acceptToken(address token)` directly in each contract, using an account with tRBTC.

-## How to Monitor the Address Used to Relay Transactions
+## How to Monitor the Address Used to RIF Relay Transactions
 Is important to verify the address used to relay transactions to have balance of rBTC.
 To get the relayWorkerAddress call the relay server endpoing <host:port>/getaddr to get:
 {